mkmozgawa/pelican-left/README.md

 and targeted to [Jekyll](https://github.com/jekyll/jekyll), I've tried to adapt it so that it can be used with Pelican and modernized to use HTML5 semantic elements.

+A lot of space was intentionally left blank with the sole purpose of filling it with annoying ads.

 [![Pelican Left](http://i.imgur.com/NT0iQ70.png)](http://hernantz.github.io "Live Demo")